TITLE 77: PUBLIC HEALTH

-1) Avoid locating any or all of the facility at a site which is subject to undue risk from earthquakes, floods, or other disasters.
+1) Avoid locating any or all of the facility at a site that is subject to undue risk from earthquakes, floods, or other disasters.

 2) Except for the intake structures, avoid locating any or all of the facility within the floodplain of a 100-year flood.

-3) Sources of pollution shall be located no closer to wells and finished water storage facilities than indicated in TABLE A. Beginning January 1, 1988, no new non-community water system well may be located within 200 feet of any potential primary or potential secondary source or any potential route, unless specifically allowed in TABLE A. Where the owner of a potable well is the same owner of a potential primary source, potential secondary source, or a potential route, the Department may allow a variance to the minimum separation distances required in this Part provided the owner complies with the variance provisions of Section 920.30(c) of the Illinois Water Well Construction Code.
+3) Sources of pollution shall be located no closer to wells and finished water storage facilities than indicated in Table A. Beginning January 1, 1988, no new non-community water system well may be located within 200 feet of any potential primary or potential secondary source or any potential route, unless specifically allowed in Table A. When the owner of a potable well is the same owner of a potential primary source, potential secondary source, or a potential route, the Department may allow a variance to the minimum separation distances required in this Part provided the owner complies with the variance provisions of Section 920.30(c) of the Water Well Construction Code.

 b) Existing Water System.
 The sanitary quality of an existing water system shall be determined by a survey of facilities and laboratory analyses of water samples.
-Defects in facilities or contamination shown present by laboratory analyses, shall be considered sufficient grounds for requiring repairs, chlorination or other treatment, or termination of the use of the system.
-All repairs, modifications, and alterations to existing wells and pump equipment shall be in accordance with the Illinois Water Well Construction Code (77 Ill.
-Adm.
-Code 920), the Illinois Plumbing Code (77 Ill.
-Adm.
-Code 890), and the Illinois Water Well Pump Installation Code (77 Ill.
-Adm.
-Code 925).
-Treatment will not be considered as a substitute for location and construction in accordance with the Illinois Water Well Construction Code.
+Defects in facilities or contamination shown present by laboratory analyses shall be considered sufficient grounds for requiring repairs, chlorination or other treatment, or termination of the use of the system.
+All repairs, modifications, and alterations to existing wells and pump equipment shall be in accordance with the Water Well Construction Code, the Illinois Plumbing Code, and the Illinois Water Well Pump Installation Code.
+Treatment will not be considered a substitute for location and construction in accordance with the Water Well Construction Code.
 Wells terminating in pits shall not be allowed.
 Existing pits shall be eliminated and the floor or one wall of the pit shall be broken or removed, the pit shall be filled with compacted earth, and the casing shall be extended to terminate 8 inches above grade.

 d) New Pumping Equipment.
 All new well pumps shall be installed in conformance with the Illinois Water Well Pump Installation Code.

 f) Springs.
-Spring water supplies shall not be allowed except where it is impossible to develop a well which meets the water quality and capacity standards of this Part.
-Where springs are used for potable water, they shall be protected from entry of surface water, shall be housed in a permanent structure, and shall be chlorinated in accordance with Section 900.40 (n).
+Spring water supplies shall not be allowed except where it is impossible to develop a well that meets the water quality and capacity standards of this Part.
+Where springs are used for potable water, they shall be protected from entry of surface water, housed in a permanent structure, and chlorinated in accordance with subsection (n).
 Spring water supplies located in an area with sink-holes or outcropping rock, with a history of periodic discolored discharge, or subject to fecal contamination, as demonstrated by laboratory analysis, shall not be approved unless provided with treatment consistent with that required for surface water.

 i) Hydropneumatic Storage.
 The minimum requirements for designing a hydropneumatic storage system are as follows:

 1) Well and Pump Sizing.
-The capacity of the well(s) and pump(s) in a hydropneumatic system shall be at least eight times the average daily consumption rate or shall be sufficient to meet the estimated peak demand, whichever is greater.
-(Calculate the average daily consumption rate from TABLE B).
-If it can be shown that a specified amount of water is more appropriate or if the Department can be shown that the storage requirements are excessive, the Department will permit other sizing alternatives dependent upon such things as, but not limited to, water demand at the facility in question or water usage reports from a similar facility.
+The capacity of the wells and pumps in a hydropneumatic system shall be at least eight times the average daily consumption rate or shall be sufficient to meet the estimated peak demand, whichever is greater.
+(Calculate the average daily consumption rate from Table B).
+If it can be shown that a specified amount of water is more appropriate, or if the Department can be shown that the storage requirements are excessive, the Department will permit other sizing alternatives dependent upon, but not limited to, water demand at the facility in question or water usage reports from a similar facility.

 2) Pressure Tank Sizing.
 The minimum capacity of the pressure storage tank shall be calculated by the following formula: